JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Port Roles, Root Bridge Election, and Securing STP.md

 	- Blocked/Alternate Port:
 		- What?
 			- Ports that are not forwarding traffic to prevent network loops.
-These are backup
+These are backup paths will be used if the Root Port fails
+		- Why?
+			-